opsmate-ai/opsmate/docs/CLI/run.md

 ```
 Usage: opsmate run [OPTIONS] INSTRUCTION

-  Run a task with the OpsMate.
+  Run a task with the Opsmate.

 Options:
   -c, --context TEXT              Context to be added to the prompt.
 Run the